Salmo (rapper)

 Maurizio Pisciottu (born 29 June 1984), known professionally as Salmo, is an Italian rapper.
 Since his debut in the Italian music scene, he has released five solo albums, peaking at number one three times, and numerous successful singles and collaborations, selling over 3 million copies in Italy.

 Biography

-1997–2011: early years

-Born in Olbia in 1984, Salmo began his musical career at age 13, recording his early verses between 1997 and 1998.
-In 1999, he made and published the demo Premeditazione e dolo with Olbian rappers Bigfoot and Scascio (with whom he formed the Premeditazione e dolo group).
-He published his first solo demo in 2004, entitled Sotto pelle.
-The following year, Salmo self-produced and released his second demo, Mr. Antipatia.

-As part of his solo career, Salmo has collaborated on several projects.
-He has worked with the rap metal band Skasico, with whom he recorded and produced the albums Therapy (2004), 21 Grams (2006), and Orange and Bloom (2008).
-In 2008, he collaborated with the Ed Gein in the production of Toedgein (2008) and Shell Shock (2011).
-In 2009, he produced the Merciful Bullets EP of stoner rock band Three Pigs Trip.

 2011–2012: The Island Chainsaw Massacre and Death USB

 In 2011, Salmo published his first studio album, titled The Island Chainsaw Massacre, which quickly gave notoriety to the rapper in the national rap scene.
-The following year Salmo appeared in the mixtape Machete Mixtape (self-produced by Machete Empire Records) in which several rappers of the Italian scene took part, such as Ensi, Bassi Maestro, Clementino and MadMan.
-Inside the record appears the song Go Jack!, a dissing turned to Pino Scotto.

 Furthermore, in the same year Salmo released his second album Death USB, published on 23 February, which saw the publication of five Video clips, namely those of Il pentacolo, Negative Youth, Death USB, Doomsday and Demons to Diamonds.
 Also, at the MTV Hip Hop Awards 2012, Salmo won in the category "Best Crossover".
 Still in 2012, the rapper took part to the realization of Machete Crew mixtape Machete Mixtape Vol II, in which are present Stupido gioco del rap and Disobey, from which some video clips have been extracted, published on 17 November and 24 January 2013.